Periodontal (gum) disease

 Who gets gum disease?

 Gum disease can start when you are a teenager.
 Chronic periodontitis is normally only for adults.
 You might be worried about bad breath or how your teeth look as the bone is lost.
-Some people are more likely to have periodontal disease then others:
+People have different bacteria in their mouths.
+This may explain why gum disease gets worse more quickly for some people but not others.

 - A crooked tooth is more difficult to keep clean so you might have gum disease in just part of your mouth.